baijanathTharu/baijanathTharu.github.io/index.md

-# ABOUT ME

-Hello, my name is Baijanath Tharu and am a Software Developer.
+Hello, world!, my name is Baijanath Tharu and am a Software Developer.
 You can read my blogs at [blogs](https://bntharu.com.np/blogs).

 ---